ysmood/yaku/docs/lazyTree.md

 The tree is dynamically modified on runtime.
 As the dynamic process goes on, the tree's any node can be extended to any shape, of course it's append only, you cannot delete node of this tree.
-But if we can move faster than light, the process may be reversible.

 Another interesting thing about promise is that it has a built-in [Maybe Monad][monad], it's like a wormhole, it's a short-circuit between the rejected node and its children.